jackyzha0/jackyzha0.github.io/content/thoughts/fault tolerance.md

 ## Byzantine Faults
 [Wikipedia](https://en.wikipedia.org/wiki/Byzantine_fault) and [Paper](https://lamport.azurewebsites.net/pubs/byz.pdf)

 A **Byzantine fault** is any fault presenting different symptoms to different observers.
-A **Byzantine failure** is the loss of a system service due to a Byzantine fault in systems that require concensus between notes.
+A **Byzantine failure** is the loss of a system service due to a Byzantine fault in systems that require [consensus](thoughts/consensus.md) between notes.

 Byzantine fault tolerance (BFT) is the property of a system that is able to resist the class of failures derived from the Byzantine Generals’ Problem.
 This means that a BFT system is able to continue operating even if some of the nodes fail or act maliciously.